sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 **Status:** ❌ In-process 💻

-**Notes for future:** Trying this work, based on AMD FX 8xxx model.
+**Notes for future:** Trying this work, using a 2021 Matebook D15's config.pilist.

 ---